PTI rejects Nasir Khosa as Punjab caretaker CM

 Moreover, it was decided to hold meetings of the parliamentary board and kick start the process of issuing tickets to the candidates and the leadership also deliberated on the strategies to address possible disputes expected to arise as a result of award of tickets.

-Meanwhile, PTI has served legal notice on Aaj News anchorperson Ghareeda Farooqi, seeking unconditional apology over the allegations she leveled against PTI and its chairman regarding nomination of the KP caretaker CM.
+Meanwhile, PTI has served legal notice on channel anchorperson seeking unconditional apology over the allegations she leveled against PTI and its chairman regarding nomination of the KP caretaker CM.

 In this connection, senior PTI leader Babar Awan has sent legal notice to Ghareeda Farooqi on behalf of Central Media Department Head Iftikhar Durrani, seeking unconditional apology over her ‘unwarranted tweets’ in which she leveled serious allegations against PTI and its leadership.

-The notice demands Ghareeda Farooqi to immediately remove the malicious tweets and tender apology within seven days or pay Rs1 billion as damages otherwise, the notice says, all legal remedies available under the law would be availed by PTI.
+The notice demands anchor person to immediately remove the malicious tweets and tender apology within seven days or pay Rs1 billion as damages otherwise, the notice says, all legal remedies available under the law would be availed by PTI.

 CMD head stated that how someone could accuse PTI Imran Khan of corruption, who has dedicated his life to the fight against corruption.